EQEmu/eqemu-docs-v2/docs/categories/installation/ground-up-windows-install.md

 ![](https://user-images.githubusercontent.com/3311166/60629846-76471980-9dc5-11e9-9b30-d7059103ed89.png)

-{% hint style="info" %}
+!!! info
       Regardless of option settings, anytime that you have red (unconfigured) entries in your options list, you will need to click `Configure` to ensure that the settings are applied to the current CMake file generation template.
-{% endhint %}

 You can now click the `Generate` button.